 - provide help at the point of homelessness; and

 - support the move away from homelessness.

-We worked with Broxtowe Borough Council, Gedling Borough Council, Nottinghamshire County Council, HLG and a number of other partners to review homelessness across the whole of the South Nottinghamshire area.
-We then published a joint homelessness strategy for the three borough areas, building on our history of co-operation in housing matters.
-We have also prepared a short summary briefing covering the main points of the strategy and how it was developed.
+We have worked with Broxtowe and Gedling Borough Councils, Nottinghamshire County Council and a number of other partners to review homelessness across the whole of the South Nottinghamshire area.
+A South Notts Homelessness Strategy 2017-21 has been published for the three borough areas to cover the period from 2017 to 2021, building on our history of co-operation in housing matters.
+We have also prepared a short Briefing note for the South Notts Joint Homelessness Strategy covering the main points of the strategy and how it was developed.

-The aims of the strategy are being put into action through the South Notts Inter-agency Homelessness Forum, which brings together statutory and voluntary sector agencies to share information and find solutions to local problems.
+The aims of the strategy are being put into action through the South Nottinghamshire Inter-agency Homelessness Forum, which brings together statutory and voluntary sector agencies to share information and find solutions to local problems.
 The Forum will manage the strategy's action plan, with all partners taking a shared responsibility for implementing it.
-You can view the latest version of the action plan to see how we are doing.
+You can view the latest version of the South Nottinghamshire Homelessness Strategy Action Plan to see how we are doing.